sdalu/moses/README.md

 share the `GPIO 26` (`PIN 37`), it's possible to change the mBus power pin, by unsoldering `R19` on the top side, near the green led, and soldering it back on the pin selector on the back side.
-But we will consider, we won't use the input `I1` of the automation hat mini, and keep going with `GPIO 26`.
+But we will consider, we won't use the input `I1` of the *automation hat mini*, and keep going with `GPIO 26`.

 It will be configured as output and driving high.
-This will ensure the mbus is powered, which allows the watermeter reader (HRI) to be powered by the bus instead of draining its lithium battey
+This will ensure the mbus is powered, which allows the watermeter reader (HRI) to be powered by the bus instead of draining its lithium battery

 Add in `/boot/config.txt`:
 ~~~